Youngsters who want to get their first experience behind the wheel will be given the opportunity of a lifetime at The

 A total of 800 slots will be available during the show between the Thursday and the Sunday with proceeds from the initiative being donated to charities, including BBC Children in Need.

-A 20-minute lesson costs £21.25, with proceeds from the event going directly to the charity.
+A 20-minute lesson costs £21.25, with proceeds from the event going directly to the charities.

 You must purchase your entry tickets for The British Motor Show separately, The experience will only be offered to people who hold a show entry ticket – but accompanied children below the age of 18 get free show entry.